Dishti-Oberai/Dishti-Oberai/README.md

 <h1 align="center"> Hi there 👋 Dishti Oberai this side! </h1>

-- 🔭 I’m currently working on [Zulip](https://github.com/zulip/zulip-terminal) along with developing a project portal and the FIT-GAME web application
+- 🔭 I’m currently working on [Zulip Terminal](https://github.com/zulip/zulip-terminal) along with developing a project portal and the FIT-GAME web application
 - 🌱 I’m currently learning Urwid, Django, ML and DSA
 - 👯 I’m looking to collaborate on coding competitions
 - 🤔 I’m looking for help with pytest